-Have you ever copied some text from a web page or a document and then wanted to paste it as simple text into another application without getting all the formatting from the original source?
-PureText makes this simple by adding a new Windows hot-key (default is WINDOWS+V) that allows you to paste text to any application without formatting.
+Have you ever copied some text from a web page, a word document, help, etc., and wanted to paste it as simple text into another application without getting all the formatting from the original source?
+PureText makes this simple.
+Just copy/cut whatever you want to the clipboard, click on the PureText tray icon, and then paste to any application.
+Better yet, you can configure a hot-key to convert and paste the text for you.
+The pasted text will be pure and free from all formatting.

 After running PureText.exe, you will see a "PT" icon appear near the clock on your task bar.
 You can click on this icon to remove formatting from the text that is currently on the clipboard.
 You can right-click on the icon to display a menu with more options.